 “We thought, when they go to the office, what are they drinking?”
 Sweeney said.
 “They’re back to the stuff that’s been sitting in a pot for a half hour and getting terrible.
 And the conclusion was the only way to ensure a fresh cup of coffee is to brew it as you consume it, one cup at a time.”

-The Keurig machine allows drinkers to utilize “K-Cups,” a single-serving brewing pod, in order to brew their own, unique cup of coffee.
+The Keurig machine allows drinkers to utilize “K-Cups,” a single-serving brewing pod, to brew their own cup of coffee.
 It eliminates the need for consumers to brew an entire pot at a time, and everyone at the kitchen table can enjoy their favorite types of coffee as they please.